Justin0526/FED_s10269496_JustinTangJiaZe_Assg01-/README.md

 <li> <a href="https://262.ecma-international.org/"> JavaScript </a> </li>
     <ul>
     <li> Official Site: https://262.ecma-international.org/ </li>
-    <li> Why it was used: Used to add interavtivity and functionality to the website, such as the slideshow, "Brain" </li>
+    <li> Why it was used: Used to add interactivity and functionality to the website, such as the slideshow, "Brain" </li>
     </ul>
 <li> <a href="https://fontawesome.com/"> Font Awesome </a> </li>
     <ul>
     <li> Official Site: https://fontawesome.com/ </li>
-    <li> Why it was used: Used to include icons such as the social media ones, to imrprove visualisation </li>
+    <li> Why it was used: Used to include icons such as the social media ones, to improve visualisation </li>
     </ul>
 <li><a href="https://fonts.google.com/"> Google Fonts </a> </li>
     <ul>